60grams (¼ cup)almond butteror another nut/seed butter

 Notes

-1) If you don't want to use bananas, you can use fresh peeled apples or applesauce.
-Use the same gram measurements (so 180 grams apples or 3/4 cup applesauce).2) These muffins get a lot of their sweetness from the bananas, so I don't add too much extra sugar.
-I think they taste great with just 3 tablespoons of sugar, but if you like your muffins sweeter you can add an extra 1-2 tablespoons.3) You can use fresh or frozen blueberries.
+1) Bananas: If you don't want to use bananas, you can use fresh peeled apples or applesauce.
+Use the same amount in grams.2) Sugar: These muffins get a lot of their sweetness from the bananas, so I don't add too much extra sugar.
+The recipe as written will produce lightly sweet muffins.
+If you like baked goods on the sweeter side, add up to 1/2 cup of sugar.3) Blueberries: You can use fresh or frozen blueberries.
 Fresh blueberries tend to burst more easily in the oven while frozen blueberries stay more intact.
 No need to thaw frozen blueberries.